judovana/java-runtime-decompiler/README.md

 # $PLUGINS and $VERIFY_CP variables may help to solve some weird image building issues.
 ```
-Then `./start.sh` in a *Linux terminal* or `start.bat` in a *Windows CMD* to start the application.
+Then, in images/target/runtime-decompiler... `./start.sh` in a *Linux terminal* or `start.bat` in a *Windows CMD* to start the application.
+The usage of top level start.sh/bat is only for development purposes.

 #### Configuring decompiler agent
 In order to start using Java-Runtime-Decompiler, you will need to select the Decompiler Agent's path in *Configure → Agent Path*.
 The Decompiler Agent is a built-in project and can usually be found at `./decompiler_agent/target/decompiler-agent-*.jar`.
+The image should have agent preset.
 #### Configuring external decompilers
 Internal *javap* and *javap -v* decompiling tools are available by default.
+In image, we try to keep bundled as much decompilers as possible bundled.

 Additionally, external decompilers are supported and can be configured in *Configure → Plugins*:
 * You can download them using the links below and set them up yourself using the *New* button.